 What can I see whilst scuba diving in the Azores?

 The Azorean waters are positively teeming with life.
 From crustaceans to cetaceans, there is something to suit every scuba diver.
-If you’re hoping for sightings of large creatures in the crystal clear water, look out for species such as whale sharks, manta rays, mobula/devil rays, blue sharks, and mako sharks.
+If you’re hoping for sightings of large creatures, look out for whale sharks, manta rays, mobula/devil rays, blue sharks, and mako sharks.
 If you’re particularly lucky you may even see Galapagos or smooth hammerhead sharks.
 Whilst there are both resident and migratory whales which visit the Azores, you’re more likely to see these from the surface than whilst on a dive.

-The big guys of the ocean are often accompanied by schools of fish which can be just as impressive as the sharks and rays themselves.
+The big guys are often accompanied by schools of fish which can be as impressive as the sharks and rays themselves.
 Yellowmouth barracuda, amberjacks, guelly jacks (white trevally), Atlantic bonito, wahoo, skipjack tuna and bigeye tuna can appear in numbers up to the thousands, depending on the dive site.
 Large groupers also often visit divers at a number of popular sites.

 If you’re more at home photographing smaller underwater inhabitants the Azores also has plenty of macro life on offer.
-Although the volcanic underwater landscape doesn’t offer colourful coral (instead look out for sponges and crusting anemones), the crevices and crannies still house interesting inhabitants such as moray eels, octopus, nudibranchs, hermit crabs and unicorn shrimp.
+Although the volcanic underwater landscape doesn’t offer colourful coral, look out for sponges and crusting anemones.
+The crevices and crannies still house interesting inhabitants.
+You’ll find moray eels, octopus, nudibranchs, hermit crabs and unicorn shrimp.

 Beyond the incredible oceanic fauna, the volcanic structure of the archipelago creates some awe inspiring topography.
-Expect canyons, caverns and gullies galore as you glide through crystalline visibility of up to 40m.
+Expect canyons, caverns and gullies galore as you glide through crystalline visibility of up to 40m (130 feet).

 When should I travel to the Azores?

-The main scuba diving season in the Azores runs June-September, with the calmest and warmest water conditions falling between June and August.
+The main scuba diving season in the Azores runs June-September.
+The calmest and warmest water conditions fall between June and August.
 During September temperatures begin to drop, but this month can often offer some of the best visibility.

 Water temperature varies from 15ºC during the winter to a maximum of 23ºC during the summer months.
 The air temperature is cold in comparison to mainland Europe due to the mid-Atlantic location.
-It is similar to the water temperature, from a minimum of 14ºC in the winter up to 25ºC in the summer.
+It’s similar to the water temperature, from a minimum of 14ºC (57ºF) in the winter up to 25ºC (77ºF) in the summer.

 If you’re heading to Pico or Faial for whale watching, May is the month to try to catch a glimpse of their migration.
-However, the temperature tends to be around 16ºC and water conditions can be extremely changeable so early in the season - it’s advisable to allow a few extra days in case of boat cancellations due to inclement weather.
+However, the temperature tends to be around 16ºC (61ºF) and water conditions can be extremely changeable early in the season.
+It’s advisable to allow a few extra days in case of boat cancellations due to inclement weather.

 Which dive sites and islands should I visit in the Azores?